 In combination, these steps will help you get the most from assessment feedback.

-When Ellen enrolled in a development program at CCL for senior executives, her workplace colleagues gave her feedback in 360 assessment surveys on her leadership capabilities.
+When Ellen enrolled in one of our development programs for senior executives, her workplace colleagues gave her 360 assessment feedback on her leadership capabilities.

-And the results caught her by surprise.
+And the results caught her by surprise as she realized what her 360 results meant.
 While she got rave reviews from bosses and direct reports, her peers on the executive team gave her uniformly low marks.
 She discovered they saw her as someone focused only on herself, with little interest in the challenges they faced.
 It was a real wake-up call and became a focal point for the leadership development work Ellen needed to do.

-She leveraged CCL Compass with Assessments™ to synthesize the feedback from her raters and determine what steps she needed to take next.
+She synthesized the assessment feedback from her raters and determine what steps she needed to take next.
 Rather than spending time on things she was already doing well, she concentrated on building better communication with her peers.
-She tried some of Compass’s specific tips, making herself more available to her colleagues and expressing an interest in and support for their work.
+She tried making herself more available to her colleagues and expressing an interest in and support for their work.

 The results were transformative.
 The entire executive team began to collaborate more effectively together on important policy issues.
 Ellen and her colleagues found a new sense of satisfaction and enjoyment in their work, energizing the entire workplace.

-The feedback she gained from her 360 assessment data, combined with the tailored recommendations she received through CCL Compass, accelerated Ellen’s leadership development in a meaningful way —and it can do the same for you.
+The insights she gained from her 360 assessment feedback data, combined with the tailored recommendations for action steps she received, accelerated Ellen’s leadership development in a meaningful way — and it can do the same for you.